 These are some of the vendors I used for various parts:

-Lars Brandow is the webmaster for a Swedish hot rod club and happened to be in the Boston area on business just in time for the start of the swap meet season.
-Lars seemed to be trying to take back an entire car in several suitcases.
+Lars Brandow is the webmaster for a Swedish hot rod club and happened to be in the Boston area on business just in time for the start of the swap meet season in the late 1990's.
+At the time, Lars seemed to be trying to take back an entire car in several suitcases.

-Anyway, check out their "It ran when I parked it." photo contest.
+Anyway, check out the Stovebolt Truck "It ran when I parked it." photo contest.